JanDostal/tul-alg2-semestral-project/README.md

         +toString() String
     }

-note for MovieInputOutput "Součást package app.models.inputoutput" note for TVEpisodeInputOutput "Součást package app.models.inputoutput" note for TVSeasonInputOutput "Součást package app.models.inputoutput" note for TVShowInputOutput "Součást package app.models.inputoutput"
+note for MovieInputOutput "Included in the package app.models.inputoutput" note for TVEpisodeInputOutput "Included in the package app.models.inputoutput" note for TVSeasonInputOutput "Included in the package app.models.inputoutput" note for TVShowInputOutput "Included in the package app.models.inputoutput"

     class MovieInputOutput{
         +int ATTRIBUTE_NAME_LENGTH$